-The $\mathcal{N}=4$ super Yang-Mills (SYM) theory plays a prime role in many branches of formal high-energy physics, for instance in the AdS/CFT correspondence \cite{Maldacena:1997re}.
-For the purposes of this report it serves two purposes.
-First, it leads to technically much simpler integrands.
-Second, it is known through many examples that results in this theory typically obey a special number theory property known as the maximal transcendentality principle.
-Very roughly speaking the latter means that the hardest part of the integration of the master integrals appearing in physical theories such as QCD is the same as that in $\mathcal{N}=4$, making the latter an ideal toy model to explore concrete simplification and integration techniques.
-The current subsection is an application of this philosophy.
-In general we expect that $\mathcal{N}=4$ super Yang-Mills theory can play a lighthouse role in the push for the precision required for the FCC-ee-Z experimental program.
-For this to work it is important that the focus remains squarely on tools and techniques which at least in principle apply directly to physical theories.
+The $\mathcal{N}=4$ super Yang--Mills (SYM) theory plays a prime role in many branches of formal high-energy physics, for instance in the AdS/CFT correspondence \cite{Maldacena:1997re}.
+For the purposes of this report, it serves two purposes.
+First, it leads to integrands that are much simpler, technically simpler.
+Second, it is known through many examples that results in this theory typically obey a special number-theory property known as the maximal transcendentality principle.
+Very roughly speaking, the latter means that the hardest part of the integration of the master integrals appearing in physical theories such as QCD is the same as that in $\mathcal{N}=4$, making the latter an ideal toy model to explore concrete simplification and integration techniques.
+This subsection gives an application of this philosophy.
+In general, we expect that $\mathcal{N}=4$ super Yang--Mills theory can play a lighthouse role in the push for the precision required for the FCC-ee-Z experimental programme.
+For this to work, it is important that the focus remains squarely on tools and techniques that, at least in principle, apply directly to physical theories.
 This is the route followed here.
-The results listed below include work first reported in \cite{Boels:2017skl} \cite{Boels:2017ftb}.
+The results listed next include work first reported in Refs. \cite{Boels:2017skl, Boels:2017ftb}.